-(1) In academic units where there are fewer than 45.9% members in the academic unit
+- (1) In academic units where there are fewer than 45.9% members in the academic unit employed in bargaining unit work who identify as women and there are fewer than 30.9% members in the academic unit employed in bargaining unit work who identify as members of a racialized group, then an applicant who self-identifies as a racialized woman (a woman who is a member of a racialized group) will be appointed. - (2) If there are no racialized women applicants, then an applicant from the more underrepresented group (a woman or member of a racialized group) will be appointed. - (3) If there are no applicants who self-identify as a member of either group or the academic unit has met both underrepresentation thresholds in (1), then an applicant

-- (2) If there are no racialized women applicants, then an applicant from the more underrepresented group (a woman or member of a racialized group) will be appointed. - (3) If there are no applicants who self-identify as a member of either group or the academic unit has met both underrepresentation thresholds in (1), then an applicant who self-identifies as an Indigenous person or as a person with disabilities will be appointed. - (4) If the academic unit has met the underrepresentation thresholds in (1) and there are no applicants from the FCP Equity Groups in (3) or there are no applicants from the FCP Equity Groups in (1) and (3), then an applicant who self-Identifies as LGBTQ+ 2SLGBTQIA+ will be hired.
+- who self-identifies as an Indigenous person or as a person with disabilities will be appointed. - (4) If the academic unit has met the underrepresentation thresholds in (1) and there are no applicants from the FCP Equity Groups in (3) or there are no applicants from the FCP Equity Groups in (1) and (3), then an applicant who self-Identifies as LGBTQ+ 2SLGBTQIA+ will be hired.